AI writes generic docs without this

 Use it for docs, marketing copy, support responses, tutorial content, release notes.
 Anywhere AI writes for your product.

 More advanced: If your IDE supports rules (like Cursor’s .cursor/rules), add the context file there.
-It’ll feed into every prompt automatically instead of manually referencing it each time.
+It’ll feed into every prompt automatically.

 An unexpected benefit

-The context file aligns your team.
+The context file started aligning the whole team.
 New engineers read it to understand positioning.
 Writers use it for consistency.
 Product managers reference it when describing features.

-It becomes your single source of truth for “how we talk about this product.”
+It became our single source of truth for “how we talk about this product.”